 You love your photos and want to be able to keep them safe.
 Below you’ll find my best advice to make sure that you’ve got your photos, once, twice and three times and even four times safe.

-Tip 1: Download your photos as soon as you get them.
+Tip 1: Download ALL your photos as soon as you get them.
 Pic-time is a fantastic and secure way for me to host and deliver galleries to you, but you shouldn’t rely on just Pic-time to host your photos because galleries are archived over time.
 Download all your images in High Resolution (for prints) and Web Resolution (for other uses) and keep them on a separate, physical drive.

 For Amazon members, Amazon Prime comes with Amazon Photos unlimited photo storage that only a handful of folks I know utilize.
 Uploading photos onto Amazon is quick and easy, and even includes a plugin that syncs your files.
 There are other backup services too such as DropBox that create copies of your photos on the cloud.
 Whichever service you prefer, creating a cloud back up provides you the extra peace of mind and backup in case your physical drives are lost or compromised.